Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Case Studies

-However, some participants felt the objects could be heavier for better support and stability (P10) and wished that the dominant hand had a physical object, ``something pointy'' (P8), to hold while drawing.
-For the hand controlling the brush size, aside from the rotational control, people suggest alternatives, such as using non-linear control from Sound (P8) or linear control from \textsc{NObj} (P6).
-For the drawing hand, people thought of additional features, such as undoing the last stroke with a wiping gesture (P7, P8, P11), more colors (P0, P7, P8, P9, P11), and different brush shapes (P11).
-For bimanual interaction, new methods were mentioned, such as using objects to assist in drawing by holding the drawing hand still while rotating a cup to draw a circle or using both hands to directly manipulate the drawing (P8): ``something that allows me to move the drawing, so I can work layer by layer, like Photoshop.''(P8).
+However, participants also identified areas for physical and functional improvement.
+Physically, some desired heavier objects for better stability (P10) and wished for a tangible prop---``something pointy''~(P8)---to hold in the drawing hand.
+Functionally, participants proposed alternative EOI mappings, such as adapting the Nonlinear squeezing from the Sound application (P8) or the Linear sliding from the \textsc{NObj} condition (P6).
+They also requested features like a wiping gesture to undo strokes (P7, P8, P11), color palettes (P0, P7, P8, P9, P11), and varied brush shapes (P11).
+They further envisioned additional bimanual synergies, such as keeping the drawing hand stationary while rotating the cup to draw perfect circles, or directly manipulating the drawing with both hands (P8).

-Spatial drawing has limitations, such as common depth issues (P0, P5, P8)~\cite{arora_experimental_2017}, but participants saw the potential for uses such as calligraphy and decorating real-world objects (P11) and its potentially revolutionary impact on artists with practice (P7).
+Spatial drawing has limitations, such as depth issues~\cite{arora_experimental_2017} (P0, P5, P8), but participants saw its creative potential.
+For instance, P11 noted that the variable stroke width is ``really helpful for calligraphy'' and that 3D drawing on physical objects---like ``decorating my cup''---feels quite natural.
+Ultimately, as P7 suggested, such interactions could have a revolutionary impact on artists once mastered.

-\begin{quote} I like where you can change the width of the stroke while drawing.
-This is really helpful for calligraphy.
-Also, I can draw on something real, and it still feels quite natural, like decorating my cup.
-(P11) \end{quote}